takoikatakotako/en.swiswiswift.com/content/post/2018-12-28/index.md

 +++
-title = "Lifesumアプリのインタラクションが素敵だったので再現してみた"
-url = "2018-12-28"
-date = "2018-12-28"
-description = "Lifesumアプリのインタラクションが素敵だったので再現してみた"
-tags = [
+title = "The interaction of the Lifesum app was nice, so I tried to recreate it." url = "2018-12-28" date = "2018-12-28" description = "The interaction of the Lifesum app was nice, so I tried to recreate it." tags = [
   "iOS",
 ]